mmkuang/grayclhn.github.io/handouts/_posts/2012-08-03-gcalhoun-cv.md

 Education
 ---------

-* PhD in Economics from UC San Diego, 2003-2009.
+* PhD in Economics from UC San Diego, 2003-2009
-  Thesis title: *Limit theory for overfit models.*
+  Thesis title: *Limit theory for overfit models*
   Advisors: Graham Elliott and Allan Timmermann

-* MS in Statistics from UC San Diego, 2003-2006.
+* MS in Statistics from UC San Diego, 2003-2006

-* BA in Mathematics from Tufts University, 1997-2001.
+* BA in Mathematics from Tufts University, 1997-2001

 Research interests
 ------------------